-There are many different types of South Korea work visa that is defined for different purposes.
+There are many different types of South Korean work visa that are defined for different purposes.
 For example, people who intend to work in the media, people who want to begin a startup, or people who want to work in the research areas must apply for a special visa.
 Despite the variety of work visas, the application process is often the same.
 In most cases, you first need a sponsor to get the necessary approvals for you.
 Then you can initiate the application process.

 South Korean visa application process

 If you want to get a South Korean work visa, you will first need a sponsoring employer.

 - The employer first files a petition to the Ministry of Justice (MSJ).

 - The Ministry of Justice (MSJ) then examines the visa application and finally decides on the visa application.

 - If the organization approves the visa application, it will issue a Certificate of Confirmation of Visa Issuance.

 - Finally, you must provide this certificate to the South Korean consulate in your country.

 Who should apply for a South Korean work permit?

 Any foreign national who wants to work in South Korea needs a work permit to work in the country legally.
 The employee can not apply for a work permit, and it is the employer’s responsibility to apply for the work permit from inside the country.